jgheithcock/heithcockdotcom/_posts/woodworking/treehouse/index.md

 We took our daughter to Disneyland for her ninth birthday and became entranced with the idea of building her a treehouse when we went through what used to be the [Adventureland Treehouse]( https://en.wikipedia.org/wiki/Adventureland_Treehouse).
-And we had the perfect tree for it...
+We had the perfect tree for it.

 <a href="/images/woodworking/treehouse/CIMG4969-the-tree.jpg">
 <img src="/images/woodworking/treehouse/CIMG4969-the-tree.jpg"
 class="mapBorder" alt="The tree" />
 </a>

-One issue was we needed an extra trunk to make the best platform.
+One issue was that we needed an extra trunk to hold one corner of the platform.
 Fortunately, we found a nice straight log that would work.

 <a href="/images/woodworking/treehouse/CIMG4972-found-post.jpg">
 <img src="/images/woodworking/treehouse/CIMG4972-found-post.jpg"
 class="mapBorder" alt="Log for the post" />
 </a>

-Fortunately I had a helper to dig a hole to pour in a concrete foundation for the post.
+I had a helper to dig the hole to pour in a concrete foundation for the post.

 <a href="/images/woodworking/treehouse/CIMG4974-helper.jpg">